-- 1. Direct and manage employees; - 2.
+- Direct and manage employees; - 2.
 Hire, promote, transfer, assign, re-assign, and retain employees; - 3.
-Suspend, demote, discharge, or take other disciplinary action against employees; - 4.
-Relieve employees from duty because of lack of work, budget constraints, or other legitimate reasons. - 5.
+Suspend, demote, discharge, or take other disciplinary action against employees in accordance with the discipline and separation provisions of this Agreement;

+- 4. Relieve employees from duty because of lack or work, budget constraints, or other legitimate reasons; - 5.
 Maintain the efficiency of the Employer's operations; - 6.
-Determine the methods, means, and personnel by which the Employer operates and conducts its business: - 7.
-Develop, amend, and enforce reasonable written policies, procedures, rules, or regulations governing the workplace, including those described in the Employer's personnel policy manual, provided that such policies, procedures, rules, and regulations do not conflict with the provisions of this Agreement; and - 8.
-Take any actions reasonably necessary in conditions of emergency, regardless of prior commitments, to carry out the duties and mission of the Employer.
+Determine the methods, means, and personnel by which the Employer operates and conducts its business; - 7.
+Develop, amend, and enforce reasonable written policies, procedures, rules, or regulations governing the workplace, including those described in the Employer's personnel policy manual, provided that such policies, procedures, rules, and regulations do not conflict with the provisions of this Agreement, and provided the Union may request to bargain the reasonableness of any amendments to policies, procedures, rules, and regulations impacting the terms and conditions of this Agreement; and - 8.
+Take any reasonable actions necessary in conditions of emergency, regardless of prior commitments, to carry out the duties and mission of the Employer.